David Topolsky, MD

 In July 2011, Dr. Topolsky became a member of our integrated team of cancer experts at our Philadelphia hospital, Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center.
-The seasoned medical oncologist brings nearly 30 years of experience to his position at CTCA.
+The seasoned hematologist-oncologist and medical oncologist brings nearly 30 years of experience to his position at CTCA.

 Dr. Topolsky is board certified in medical oncology and internal medicine.
 After receiving a bachelor’s degree from Temple University, he earned a medical degree from Hahnemann University in Philadelphia.
 He then completed an internship and residency in internal medicine, as well as a hematology-oncology fellowship at Hahnemann University.
 He also served as Chief Fellow.